+POSITIONAL SENSE

-POSITIONAL SENSE Muscles contain many tiny sensors, known as neuromuscular spindles.
+Muscles contain many tiny sensors, known as neuromuscular spindles.
 These are modified muscle fibres with a spindleshaped sheath or capsule and several types of nerve supply.
-The sensory or afferent nerve fibres, which are wrapped around the modified muscle fibres, relay information to the brain about muscle length and tension as the muscle stretches.
-The motor neurons stimulate the opposite reaction, causing the muscle to contract and shorten, and restoring muscle tension to normal.
+The sensory or afferent nerve fibres, which are wrapped proprioception:: sense of relative position of neighboring parts of the body the effect of motor signals sent to the spindle's strice fibres is fed back to the brain by the sensory the fibres, thereby allowing the brain to gauge structures tension and elongation. reaction, causing the muscle to contract and shorten, and restoring muscle tension to normal.
 Similar receptors are found in ligaments and tendons.
-Together they proprioception:: sense of relative position of neighbouring parts of the body this is how a human senses muscle activity! but how does a computer do it? sensing muscle:
+Together they provide the body's innate sense of its own position and posture, called proprioception proprioception is how a humans sense muscle activity!